The Show

 Mark Masselli

-Mark Masselli is president, CEO, and founder of Community Health Center, Inc., Connecticut’s largest provider of medical, dental, and behavioral healthcare for the underserved.
-A Middletown, Conn. native, Masselli founded CHC in 1972 with a group of community activists.
-CHC currently provides team-based primary care services to more than 150,000 patients at 200 sites across Connecticut and is an innovator in the delivery of primary care to special populations.
-At the height of the COVID-19 pandemic, CHC was called upon by Connecticut’s executive branch to build and operate the state’s largest drive-through mass vaccination sites.
-Masselli led this historic effort, during which CHC administered more than 500,000 vaccines.
-In addition, CHC organized hundreds of mobile vaccination clinics, bringing vaccines directly into the most vulnerable communities.
-Masselli serves as board chair of the National Institute for Medical Assistant Advancement and of the national e-Consult provider ConferMED, is Treasurer of the Board of Directors of the national School-Based Health Alliance, and is a member of the Goodspeed Opera House Board of Trustees.
-In 2022, he was appointed to the State of Connecticut's Child and Adolescent Psychiatry Working Group.
-He was awarded an honorary Doctorate of Humane Letters by Wesleyan University in 2009 for his work in the healthcare field.
+Mark Masselli is president, CEO, and founder of Community Health Center, Inc. (CHC), Connecticut’s largest provider of medical, dental, and behavioral healthcare for the underserved.
+He is also is founder, president and CEO of the Moses/Weitzman Health System, the nation’s first primary care health system, working with organizations in all 50 states and globally.
+A Middletown, Conn. native, Masselli founded CHC in 1972 with a group of Wesleyan University students and local community activists on the premise that “Health care is a right and not a privilege”.
+CHC provides comprehensive, team-based primary care services to more than 150,000 people at 200+ sites across Connecticut, and is an innovator in the delivery of primary care for special populations.
+Masselli serves as board chair of the National Institute for Medical Assistant Advancement and of the national specialty e-Consult provider ConferMED, is a member of the Goodspeed Opera House Board of Trustees, and is an Executive Committee member and Board Chair-Elect of the national School-Based Health Alliance.
+He received an honorary Doctorate of Humane Letters from Wesleyan University in 2009.

 Margaret Flinter

 Margaret Flinter is Senior Vice President and Clinical Director of the Community Health Center, Inc. and is a family nurse practitioner by profession.
-Margaret earned her Bachelor’s Degree in Nursing from the University of Connecticut, her Master’s Degree from Yale University, and her doctoral degree at the University of Connecticut.
+She earned her Bachelor’s Degree in Nursing from the University of Connecticut, her Master’s Degree from Yale University, and her doctoral degree at the University of Connecticut.
 She was the recipient of a Robert Wood Johnson Executive Nurse Fellowship from 2002-2005.
+In 2021, she was honored with a Yale-Jefferson Award for her steadfast dedication to providing healthcare services for those in need.

 Following her graduate training at Yale University, Margaret joined the Community Health Center in 1980 as a National Health Service Corps Scholar and CHC’s first nurse practitioner.
-Since 1987 she has held both clinical and administrative leadership roles in the organization.
-She recently established the Weitzman Center for Innovation in Community Health and Primary Care as the “research and development” arm of CHC and serves as the Director of the Weitzman Center.
-Margaret is also the founder of America’s first Nurse practitioner residency program which operates out of the Community Health Center.
+Since 1987 she has held both clinical and administrative leadership roles in the organization and established the Weitzman Center for Innovation in Community Health and Primary Care as the “research and development” arm of CHC.
+She serves as the Director Emeritus of the Weitzman Institute.
+Margaret is also the founder of America’s first nurse practitioner residency program that operates out of the Community Health Center.
+It is a national model for nurse practitioner preparation for service in primary care environments.
+In addition, Margaret is the Chair of the Board for the National Nurse Practitioner Residency and Fellowship Training Consortium.
+She also serves as a Trustee of the ABIM Foundation, created by the American Board of Internal Medicine to develop and implement projects in support of its mission to advance the core values of medical professionalism as a force to improve the quality of health care.

 Adam Shapiro